 Business Associate Agreement (BAA): This agreement is required when a unit is engaging services that includes: creating, receiving, maintaining, or transmitting Protected Health Information (PHI).

-Check Request: An RU Marketplace form to request payment for certain expenses that do not require the involvement of UPS or the issuance of a purchase order (see the check request matrix).
+Check Request: Is an RU Marketplace form to request payment for certain expenses that do not require the involvement of UPS or the issuance of a purchase order.